Please read each section of information below carefully before you submit your program.

 Each award winner receives a beautiful plaque personalized with the name of the producer, title of the program, and the category for which it won.
 Duplicate plaques may be purchased for a fee.

-All winning entries and honorable mentions will be listed on the Alliance for Community Media website.
-Selected entries may be included in sampler tapes and other materials used by ACM to promote community media.
-If your provide a link to your full winning entry, ACM will post it on the winning entries page for the public to view.
+All winning entries and honorable mentions will be listed on the Alliance for Community Media website and selected entries may be included in materials used by ACM to promote community media.
+If you provide a link to your full winning entry, ACM will post it on the winning entries page for the public to view.

-If you have questions, contact the Hometown Media Awards Coordinator, Stephanie Purcel at firstname.lastname@example.org or (952) 928-4643.
+If you have questions, contact the Hometown Media Awards Coordinator, Megan Dobberstein at firstname.lastname@example.org or by phone at (952) - 928 - 4671.
 Please note that the ACM cannot advise participants which categories they should enter.